|

 are small.

-Bee Flies favour warm, and sunny localities.
-Most have a strong, hovering
+- Bee Flies favours warm and sunny localities.
+Most have the strong, hovering

-flight and are usually found hovering on blossom or patches of bare soil.
+flight and are usually found hovering on blossom.
+They are also found patching of bare soil.

 With long proboscis and feed on